SJoshi7/Trading-Card-Network/README.md

 # Trading-Card-Network
-We will set up a trading cards blockchain network.
-Different Traders who own TradingCards of Baseball, Football, and Cricket players, will be able to trade cards among themselves.
+We will build a blockchain network for trading cards..
+Different Traders who own TradingCards of different sports players, will be able to trade cards among themselves.